vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

    and will be reflected in the entries panel.
    Status message to say "Edited Entry: hola amigos Translation: hello friends"

+ 4. Other incorrect commands to try:
+    - `edit 2 t/hello there` without selecting a deck first
+    - `select 1` and then `edit w/hola amigos` without providing index
+    - `select 1` and then `edit 2 w/` without providing word
+    - `select 1` and then `edit 2 t/` without providing translation

+### 7.7.
+Playing and Stopping a Quiz
+Playing a Flashcard Quiz with a particular deck

+Prerequisites: Have a deck with entries present, preferably multiple entries

+1. Test Case: `select 1` and then `/play`<br>
+   Expected: App will switch to the Quiz tab, and will display the first translation to be answered and various statistics.
+   Status message to say "PlayMode started"

+2. Test Case: after entering PlayMode, answer the question by entering the answer on the command line<br>
+   Expected: Display will be updated to show the next question, as well as the previous answers and questions Status message to say "Question Answered: answer"

+ 3. Test Case: after entering PlayMode, enter `/stop`<br>
+   Expected: PlayMode will be stopped and will switch back to the main mode.
+   Status message to say "Edited Entry: hola amigos Translation: hello friends"

+ 4. Other incorrect commands to try:
+    - `select 1` and then `play` instead of `play`
+    - `\play` without selecting a deck first
+    - While in PlayMode, `stop` instead of `/stop`

+###

 ### 7.7 Saving data

 Dealing with missing data files